ashishanand969/netlify-portfolio/src/content/pages/index.md

   ctaText: Know more about me
   ctaLink: /about
 ---
-Product Manager | 2x Entrepreneur | Building Stuff
+2x Entrepreneur | Product Manager | Transforming Ideas to Reality